pynat/pynat/README.md

 <br><br>

 **What I bring from Psychology to Data:**
-* Understanding about human decision making
+* Understanding of human decision making
 * Contextual & transfer thinking and multi-level analysis on complexity
 * Hypothesis testing: verification and falsification
 * Risk assessment, structured reasoning and identifying states and transitions
 * Academic research methodology
-* Creative problemsolving
+* Creative problem solving
 * Staying curious
 <br>